Darwin's fox: Diet

 Darwin's fox has a vast diet.
 In dense forests, where it exists, the foxes hunt for mammals, reptiles, beetles, and invertebrates.
 Sometimes it selects fruits, berries, and seeds.
 Birds and amphibians to a lesser degree are also consumed.
 It sometimes eats carrion, but it mostly eats live animals and fruit.
 This makes it mostly an omnivore, sometimes a scavenger.

 Ecology

 Darwin's fox is generally believed to be a forest obligate species found only in southern temperate rainforests.
 They only occur in areas of primary forest on Chiloé and on the mainland.
 They are most active at twilight and before sunrise.
 In contrast to other Lycalopex species, Darwin's fox prefers open spaces.
 The population of Chiloé has about 200 individuals, and Nahuelbuta on the mainland contains about 50 individuals.
-The total population size is about 250 mature individuals with at least 90% of the population occurring in one subspopulation (Chiloé Island).
+The total population size is about 250 mature individuals with at least 90% of the population occurring in one subpopulation (Chiloé Island).
 Although the species is protected in Nahuelbuta National Park, substantial mortality sources exist when foxes move to lower, unprotected private areas in search of milder conditions during the winter.
 The population was considered as critically endangered because its main population occurred in one island and their habitat was declining due to human impact.